holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

         - Don’t touch anyone else
         - No unapproved video games
     - Any suggestions on what we should add/change?
-    - Have everyone sign
+    - Have everyone sign/big nod to agree
 - Discipline ladder
     - Verbal warning
-    - Name on board
+    - Verbal warning
-    - Underline name -> B in classroom participation for day
+    - Letter grade drop in participation for week
-    - Circle name -> C in classroom participation for day
+    - Letter grade drop in participation for week
-    - Circle name second time -> Email to parents
+    - Email to parents
-    - Circle name third time -> Trip to office
+    - Trip to office
-- Moment of silence before class starts
-    - Explain (ask Brandon how he introduces it)
+- Field trip to CS office
-    - Practice
+    - Practice pushing in chairs and cleaning up before leaving
 - Have fill out class questionaire
     - Should take ~10m to fill out
-- Reflection
         - What was some stuff you remember from previous computer class
         - What are computers good at
         - Why is understanding computers important
-- Practice leaving
+- Time to leave
+    - Once more, remember how to "leave well"

 ### Possible Extensions